Liamarii/WebApis/README.md

 # **Notes**
 - To shutdown Ubuntu which gets left open even after exiting Docker Desktop: ```wsl --shutdown```
 - The VehiclesTests project uses a custom web app factory to change the environment which will point to a test database.
-- The API production code currently gets data from a real Postgres database I have running locally which will be swapped out at some point.
 - The API tests which pull data out of a database use a TestContainer docker image, not the real database [Postgres Docker images](https://hub.docker.com/_/postgres)
 - The UI has some Playwright tests in which I run using the Playwright test for VSCode extension.